twitter/communitynotes/content/writing-and-rating-impact.md

 ## Frequently asked questions

-### How does Birdwatch prevent bias and one-sided ratings?
+### How does Community Notes prevent bias and one-sided ratings?

 Note statuses [aren’t reached by majority rule](../diversity).
 A note will reach a status of Helpful or Not Helpful only when there's some agreement between contributors who have sometimes disagreed in their past ratings.
 This helps prevent one-sided ratings.